NickFalletta29/CasinoAPI/README.md

 This weeks assignments: implementing design patterns and implementing another use case

-## Team Member/ID and Contribution for M03-A04
+## Team Member/ID and Contribution for M03-A04 Design Patterns

 #1 Nick Falletta -